ronamosa/ronamosa.github.io/website/docs/hacker/tryhackme/corp.md

 ## TASK2: BYPASS APPLOCK

 I RDP to the machine with login details provided.
-On the machine I can't
+On the machine I can't execute anything with AppLocker tripping and stopping me.

 ### shell.exe